 The office is led by Vice President Michael Blanton, who has a direct line of access to the president and to the chair of the audit and compliance committee of the Board of Trustees.
 This structure gives OPE independence and transparency and ensures that any complaint or report registered by a member of the university community will be investigated, tracked and adjudicated fairly and as quickly as possible.

 Individuals are encouraged to report complaints directly to OPE through this website 24-hours a day, by emailing email@example.com or by calling (213) 740-5755.
-When OPE receives a complaint, the staff reviews the information provided and assigns it to the appropriate investigative office (such as Title IX, the Office of Equity and Diversity, Human Resources and Faculty Affairs), ensuring a timely resolution is reached in accordance with established procedures.
+When OPE receives a complaint, the staff reviews the information provided and assigns it to the appropriate investigative office (such as the Office of Equity, Equal Opportunity, and Title IX, Human Resources and Faculty Affairs), ensuring a timely resolution is reached in accordance with established procedures.

 There are instances when OPE will be charged with conducting formal investigations.
 OPE only investigates cases in specific instances at the direction of the OPE vice president or university senior leadership.